CaptainExtremis/8by8-challenge-beta/Home.md

 ## The purpose of this wiki
 This wiki is meant to be a high-level overview of the 8by8 Challenge, serving as an introductory guide to setting up and running the project in a local environment.
 In English, this is a crash-course on setting up and running the project locally so that you can contribute, if you want to.
 ## What you should know
-This wiki and project assumes you are familiar with basic programming theory (OOP) and
+This wiki and project assumes you are familiar with basic programming concepts (Algorithms, OOP, ) and

 ## Table of Contents
 1. Getting Started